MartinP7r/blog/_drafts/app-state-with-userdefaults-and-keypath-publishers.md

 > The `AccentColor` type is a simple `enum`.
 {: .prompt-info }

-With the above in place, the only thing we need to do when we want to add a new persited property to our settings is to define the property on `UserDefaults` and `SettingsStore` and call the `subscribeUpdates(for:)` with the new keypath.
+With the above in place, the only thing we need to do when we want to add a new persisted property to our settings is to define the property on `UserDefaults` and `SettingsStore` and call the `subscribeUpdates(for:)` method with the new keypath.

 ## Appendix